| |

 are correct answers.
 For this question, although

-We recommend that you grid the first (left-hand)
+you grid the first (left-hand) column of the

 If the answer is zero, grid it in column 2,